NinaEmiko/battle-jawn/README.md

 - Spirit
 - Orc
 - Rogue
+- Wolf

 Each enemy has their own weaknesses and strengths.

 ### Player Moves

-Players have the option to select from four possible moves(Not including hidden special moves).
+Players have the option to select from four possible moves(Not including hidden special moves):

 - Normal Attack
 - Heal/Consume Potion
 - Strong Attack
 - Run

-### Dialogue Box
+### Log Box

-Positioned beside the player's moves is a Dialogue Box that tracks the moves that both the enemies and the user has used and how much damage has been done/the health has been replenished/the success of a move.
+Positioned beside the player's moves is a Log Box that tracks the moves that both the enemy and the user has used and how much damage has been done/how much health has been replenished/the success of a move.

 ## After Battle